tryretool/retool-onpremise/README.md

 Note that, if you are using this in conjuction with Google login, Retool will compare the value supplied to `RESTRICTED_DOMAIN` with the domain of users that attempt to authenticate with Google SSO and reject accounts from different domains.

+## Deploy Retool with Multiple Containers

+Sometimes, you may want to deploy Retool with multiple containers (for ex., if you would like to add resources, or enable git syncing).
+In addition to the main Retool api container, you will need to add a separate jobs-runner container (which will run migrations + git-syncing, if enabled).

+1. Add a `SERVICE_TYPE` env var in your main Retool api container, and set its value to `MAIN_BACKEND,DB_CONNECTOR`.
+2. Create a second Retool `jobs-runner` container.
+3. In the `jobs-runner`, set the `SERVICE_TYPE` env var to `JOBS_RUNNER`.
+4. (Re)start your containers.

 ## Troubleshooting:

 - On Kubernetes, I get the error `SequelizeConnectionError: password authentication failed for user "..."`